adiwg/mdEditor-doc/README.md

 ### Sidebar

-The left sidebar displays the various components of the current metadata record set.
+The left sidebar displays the various components of the current records.
 The components are arranged by type in a series of expandable object group panels.

 ![](/assets/mdEditor_logo_32.png)   Select the **mdEditor **logo to toggle the display of the sidebar.